-If RequestStatusType is rejected, cancelled, or pending, then RequestStatusReasonType specifies the reason the activity was rejected.
-Possible values are duplicate, which denotes that the election official already received an application for the voter; invalid, which means the application was invalid; mismatch-voter-signature, which means the application signature did not match the voter signature on file; missing-identification, which means that an unspecified identifier was required and missing from the application; missing-ssn, denoting that the Social Security Number was missing from the application; missing-state-id-number, which means the state identifier was required and missing from the application; missing-voter-signature, meaning the voter did not sign the application; untracked, which means the reason for rejection is not tracked; and other, which is a catch-all for any values that fall outside of the other values.
+If RequestStatusType is rejected, then RequestStatusRejectedType specifies the reason the activity was rejected.
+Possible values are duplicate, which denotes that the election official already received an application for the voter, invalid, which means the application was invalid, mismatch-voter-signature, which means the application signature did not match the voter signature on file, missing-identification which means that an unspecified identifier was required and missing from the application, missing-ssn, denoting that the Social Security Number was missing from the application, missing-state-id-number, which means the state identifier was required and missing from the application, missing-voter-signature, meaning the voter did not sign the application, untracked, which means the reason for rejection is not tracked, and other, which is a catch-all for any values that fall outside of the other values.
 Multiple values are possible for this field.

-The value of RequestStatusReasonType must be one of the following:
+The value of RequestStatusRejectionType must be one of the following:

 - duplicate

 - invalid

-- · mismatch-voter-signature
+- mismatch-voter-signature

-- · missing-identification
+- missing-identification

-- · missing-ssn
+- missing-ssn

-- · missing-state-id-number
+- missing-state-id-number

 - missing-voter-signature

-- · untracked
+- untracked

-- · other
+- other

-1.3.8 RequestReasonOtherType
+1.3.8 RequestRejectionOtherType

-If RequestStatusReasonType fails to cover all possible types of request reasons, this field will list an alternate type.
+If RequestStatusRejectionType fails to cover all possible types of request rejection reasons, this field will list an alternate type.